[amazon_auto_links id="280537"]

 Catfishes use these barbels to sense the taste and smell of their prey.

-So anything that is in short distance with a catfish having a smell becomes prey for it undoubtedly.
+So anything that is a short distance with a catfish having a smell becomes prey for it undoubtedly.

 7. What are the Feeding Habits of Wild Catfish?